1:47 Minute Read.

 It all starts with your home office.

+Smarter agents develop peak performance skills and add more flexibility into their lives.
+The rest just hang around the office cooler and follow the herd.
 Old school brokers still promote office space, water coolers and floor-time.
-But, hanging around lack-luster competitors throughout the day will never make a top agent.
+But, hanging around lack-luster competitors throughout your day will never transform you into a top agent.

 “Focus your career on flexibility and fulfillment.”

 Develop a set schedule.
-Keep a schedule for work-time and home-time and don’t let one intrude on the other.
-Many agents lose productivity running personal errands.
+Keep a schedule for work-timeand home-time and don’t let one intrude on the other.
 Separating business from pleasure will keep you focused and everyone in your home will be happier.
 Also, it’s easy for friends to infringe on your flexibility.
-It’s easy for friends to forget the “employed” part of “self-employed.”
+They forget the “employed” part of “self-employed.”
 Plan your business goals, home tasks and social meetings in advance to stay productive in all areas of life.

 Earn flexibility.
-Once you’ve completed your task list, reward yourself with some flexibility in your day – it’s one true benefit of not clocking-in at an office.
+Once you’ve completed your daily tasks, reward yourself with some flexibility in your day – it’s the one true benefit of not clocking-in at an office.

-Prioritize your clients by their needs not their demands.
-Not all clients are equal.
+Prioritize your clients by their needs, not their demands.
+All clients are not equal.
 Some clients clamor for attention and expect you to be available 24/7.
 Keep certain time slots for listing and showing homes and train clients to fall into that schedule.
 You can always adjust as needed.
-Read the post When To Fire A Buyer to learn how to prioritize clients.
+Read our post How to Quickly Qualify Buyers to learn how to prioritize clients.

 Get dressed.
 Research shows that what we wear affects our frame of mind.
 Show up at your home office dressed and ready to work at your scheduled time.